Carlo Ancelotti: Real Madrid calling card enough to end Everton stay, but new manager must grow with club's project

 The manner in which Everton's results tailed off towards the end of the campaign to finish 10th, leaving fans with an overwhelming sense of disappointment, certainly placed a sour note on what had been an encouraging season.

 For Ancelotti, it could well have been a contributing factor in his decision to pull the plug - acutely aware of the size of the task still ahead come the time of his ninth home reverse to rock bottom Sheffield United in May.
-He seemed worryingly short on answers as to how to rectify it.
+He seemed worryingly short of answers in rectifying this, but the Italian had held positive talks regarding transfer strategy with the board of directors.

-The 5-0 demolition at the hands of champions Manchester City on the final day underlined the extent to which the squad requires surgery over the summer, but this isn't a case of hitting the reset button.
+The 5-0 demolition at the hands of champions Manchester City on the final day underlined the extent to which the squad required surgery over the summer.
+Detecting and discarding the deadwood was necessary but the agreed viewpoint was a major overhaul wasn't required.

-Majority shareholder Farhad Moshiri has shown he is fully committed to bringing success back to the blue half of Merseyside, none more so than in his pursuit of Ancelotti, whose contract was estimated to be worth £11.5 million a year.
+Majority shareholder Farhad Moshiri has shown he is fully committed to bringing success back to the blue half of Merseyside, none more so than in his pursuit of Ancelotti, the "Hollywood manager" he craved and whose contract was estimated to be worth £11.5m a year.

 Outside of the traditional 'Big Six', the Everton managerial role is still one of the biggest and most coveted in English football.
 The new 52,000-capacity ground at Bramley-Moore Dock in 2024 points towards appointing a manager who can grow alongside a team that is flooded with exciting potential.